Nova72Scotia/Linux_Terminal_GUI/README.md

 Final Project for CofO Data Structures Fall 2022.
 Requires tkinter.
 Command "sudo apt-get python3-tk" for Debian distros with Python version 3.
+AbstractCollection was written by Ken Lambeth, and the rest is written by me.

 Notes:
 - https://linuxhandbook.com/view-file-linux/